IRIS ENERGY LIMITED ANNOUNCEMENT: If You Have Suffered Losses in Iris Energy Limited (NASDAQ: IREN), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Iris Energy Limited (NASDAQ: IREN) resulting from allegations that IREN may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Iris Energy Limited (NASDAQ: IREN) resulting from allegations that IREN may have issued materially misleading business information to the investing public.

 So what: If you purchased IREN securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.